 A similar line of research has investigated the representation of ‘empty set’, which is the precursor for zero, in the brain.
 As trivial as this concept might appear, it actually makes up a fundamental part of the mathematical continuum that has not been investigated until recent decades (Rinaldi and Girelli 2016).
 How does the brain react to an empty set, i.e. nothing in contrast to other numbers?
 It has been shown that a group of neurons in the posterior parietal cortex of monkeys were activated in response to numerosity ‘zero’ in a numerical operation task (Sumito Okuyama, Toshinobu Kuki, and Hajime Mushiake 2015).
 Furthermore, Sumito Okuyama, Toshinobu Kuki, and Hajime Mushiake (2015) found two types of ‘zero’ neurons in the ventral intraparietal (VIP) area; an exclusive group that showed selective response to zero target in contrast to non-zero targets and a continuous group that encodes both zero and non-zero numerosities (from 0 to 4) with strength on a continuous spectrum.
 Their results showed the presence of active encoding of numerosity zero, i.e. empty set, despite treating it as a continuous or categorical variable.
 Similar results were found by (Ramirez-Cardenas, Moskaleva, and Nieder 2016).
 By training monkeys to perform a number matching task, they found that not only all recorded neurons in VIP area and prefrontal cortex responded to empty sets, some of them also discharged maximally to empty sets in comparison to other numerosities, i.e. zero selective, which constitutes an even higher proportion of VIP cells in comparison to findings from Sumito Okuyama, Toshinobu Kuki, and Hajime Mushiake (2015).

-Taking together those evidence, the lack of sensory inputs in “absence” or “zero” does not seem to stop neurons in the brain from responding.
+Together, these evidence suggest that the lack of sensory inputs in “absence” or “zero” does not seem to stop neurons in the brain from responding.
 These findings challenge the traditional belief that neural activity is proportional to the strength of sensory inputs, while it remains unclear where those representations of ‘nothing’ arises from and what consequences they lead to.
 One way to interpret the neural activities in response to ‘empty set’, for instance, is that they held explicit information of ‘nothing’ as working memory which is later used for the task as suggested by Sumito Okuyama, Toshinobu Kuki, and Hajime Mushiake (2015).
 Others have proposed that the lack of sensory signals leads brain to generate a quantitative representation of zero abstractly that is later positioned on a numerical continuum (Ramirez-Cardenas, Moskaleva, and Nieder 2016).
 Nonetheless, the uniqueness and level of cognitive demands required for representing nothing is unequivocal, which again potientially distinguishes detection tasks from discrimination tasks.
 This induces curiosity in understanding how subjective judgments are formed in these two tasks respectively.

 2.2.
 Forming confidence in detection and discrimination